mstksg/inCode/copy/entries/type-levels.md

 ["1", "True"]
 ```

-Again, `Show` is a bad typeclass to use for this.
-But for fun, let's imagine
+Again, `Show` is a bad typeclass to use for this because we might as well be
-some other things we could fill in for `p`.
-If we use `HList Proxy`, then we
+storing `[String]`.
+But for fun, let's imagine some other things we could fill
+in for `p`.
+If we use `HList Proxy`, then we basically don't have any witness
-basically don't have any witness at all.
-We can't use the values in the list
+at all.
+We can't use the values in the list in any meaningful way; `HList
-in any meaningful way; `HList Proxy` is essentially the same as `Natural`,
-since the only information is the length.
+Proxy` is essentially the same as `Natural`, since the only information is the
+length.

 If we use `HList IsBool`, we basically have `[Bool]`, since every item must be
 a `Bool`!
 In general, `HList ((:~:) a)` is the same as `[a]`.